 API or Application Programming Interface is a set of rules and protocols that allow applications and services to communicate with each other and share end data via the internet for extended usage.

 The basic way to access the data of a company is through API and one can do it by adding certain inputs to the URL of the website and the API key at the end.
-An API key is unique to a user/application which wants to access the data.
+The API key is unique to a user/application which wants to access the data.
 This allows the company to know WHO is accessing the data, and the inputs specify WHAT data is the person accessing.

 This same purpose can be served by personally going to the host website and browsing the data and noting it down manually.
 It is a tedious process that was initially followed.
-However, with data like stock prices or weather conditions, one cannot have manual checks every minute on all the stocks or weathers of all cities.
+However, with data like stock prices or weather conditions, one cannot have manual checks every minute on all the stocks or weather of all cities.
 Therefore, there was a need to automate the extraction of data from websites actively gathering first-hand data.
 That is when APIs were born.
 They directly and continuously access the data from the host and display results in real-time without any slack.

 Examples of APIs:

-2. The weather application on our smartphones accesses the real-time temperature, pressure, humidity etc. conditions from government or research laboratories weather report websites.
+2. The weather application on our smartphones accesses the real-time temperature, pressure, humidity, etc. conditions from government or research laboratories' weather report websites.
 These are presented to us in a smooth user interface for us to access.

 3. Food Delivery and Taxi Applications use real-time tracking of vehicles on the map by accessing the live location of the person by using Google Maps or any similar company’s data.

 How do APIs function:

 1. An application initiates a request for the usage of the final data of another application.
 For example – Zomato asks Google Maps API to access its live location feature so that it can track orders.